kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/README.md

 ## 🤝 Contact / Collaboration

-If this field resonates with you:
+If this resonates with you:

 > Open an Issue or write to: **deepzenspace [at] gmail [dot] com**

-Slow, thoughtful, asynchronous collaboration is welcome.
+I welcome slow, thoughtful, structural dialogue.